TheAssassin/AppImageLauncher/README.md

 <img src="https://github.com/TheAssassin/AppImageLauncher/raw/master/resources/icons/hicolor/128x128/apps/AppImageLauncher.png"/>
 </p>

+Integrate AppImages to your application launcher with one click, wherefrom you can manage, update and remove them.
-Installation makes your Linux desktop AppImage ready™, and you can double-click AppImages again without making them executable first.
+Double-click AppImages to open them, without having to make them executable first.
-You can integrate AppImages with a single mouse-click, and manage them from your application launcher.
-Updating and removing AppImages can also be done from there.

 AppImageLauncher plays well with other applications managing AppImages, for example app stores.
 However, it doesn't depend on any of those, and can run completely standalone.

-> ### :exclamation: Please also check the [wiki](https://github.com/TheAssassin/AppImageLauncher/wiki) for info on how to install and use AppImageLauncher
+> ### :exclamation: Please also check the [wiki](https://github.com/TheAssassin/AppImageLauncher/wiki) for info on how to install and use AppImageLauncher.

 ## Features